tntmod54321/Dump_soundcloud_followers/README.md

+FYI if you're dumping more than one user's follower list you should prolly just fork it and make it more convenient (passing args via command line, timestamped filenames, etc...)
+I just really can't be assed.
 #### A lil' script to dump a user's soundcloud followers
 > This is my first python script
 > (I've only used ahk/batch/applescript/shell/html/js before, so not really any kind of file reading/writing stuff)